-You'll join a course which, for the last 30 years, has constantly received the highest accreditation from the Economic and Social Research Council.
+Join a course which has received the highest accreditation from the Economic and Social Research Council for the last 30 years.

 This course emphasises problem-solving and practice in economic theory, applied economics and econometrics.
 You'll have opportunities to study areas of application at the frontiers of economics such as experimental economics, regulatory policy, industrial organisation, intertemporal and international macroeconomics, financial markets, and labour economics.

-Students who have a Bachelors degree in Economics with a very high average mark and a research proposal of outstanding quality may wish to enrol for the 1+3 PhD.
+Students who have a Bachelors degree in Economics with a very high average mark and a research proposal of outstanding quality can apply for the 1+3 PhD.
 This gives you the chance to first study for a Masters then a PhD in Economics.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.